L-Dev31/MSBT-editor-pro-plus-translations/README.md

 ---

-*Made with ❤️ for the modding community by L-DEV, work based on MSBT editor pro by [Unknown Person...]*
+*Made with ❤️ for the modding community by L-DEV, work based on MSBT editor pro by [Unknown Person... :sob:]*